Galchov/Django-ORM/README.md

 The course is suitable for everyone who knows the principles of object-oriented programming and knows the basics of relational databases.
 <br/>

+***Note:*** For each lab/exercise, uploaded will be only the files that have been worked on, mainly **`models.py`** and **`caller.py`**.
+This is because the purpose of the course is to demonstrate and teach the creating of models and processing the data, and also to avoid populating the repository with identical and unnecessary project directories and files.
 <br/>

 ## 0. ORM Introduction / Project Configuration